sceckert/lab-notes/week5-lab.md

 ### Files and extensions

-To see the first few lines of a file
+- To see the first few lines of a file:
-- `head [document]`
+`head [document]`

-To see the last few lines of a file
+- To see the last few lines of a file
-- `tail [document]`
+`tail [document]`

-To open a file:
+- To open a file: `open [file]`
-- `open [file]`
+- Applications read extensions.
 	- When you open a file with .pdf the system will go through and find out how to open that extension
 	- The PDF reader understands it.

-If we rename that file
+	- If we rename that file, `cp heidegger.pdf random.name`
--`cp heidegger.pdf random.name`
-- and open it using `head`, we will seen it is the same file
+and open it using `head`, we will seen it is the same file
 	- However, if we try to open the file, the system doesn’t recognize the extension.
 	- Likewise, if we create a file with “.pdf” extension with some random text `echo "some stuff" > testingpdf.pdf`
 	- We can open this file using head
 	- But if we try and open it, we get an error.
 This is because it is missing the proprietary Adobe encoding.

 KEY: The file is the file; you can name it what you want (though other things will try to guess what it is by the extension)

 ### Search

-To find files:
+- To find files:
 `locate`
-- locate looks at the database of files that sits in your system; super fast
+- The `locate` command looks at the database of files that sits in your system; a super-fast search
-- like Spotlight, indexed
+- Like Spotlight, it is indexed (weekly, though you can change this)
 - `locate` uses regular expressions
 		- `locate “test*”`
 - `locate `` —regex test*`

+### Additional commands:
-To recursively remove with confirmation:
+- To recursively remove with confirmation: `rm -ri test*`
--`rm -ri test*`

 - shortcut: `rmdir` — BUT THIS DOES not take the confirmation command